dapias/databank_postgresql/README.md

 # PostgreSQL Docker Setup

-This repository contains SQL scripts for setting up a PostgreSQL database with a specific schema and tables related to a simple business model.
+This repository contains SQL scripts for setting up a PostgreSQL database with a specific schema and tables related to a simple business model (see figure for Relation Model below).

 ## Prerequisites